 - during the week after 6pm, we'll reply by 10am the next working day

-- on weekends or bank holidays, we'll reply to your message within 4 hours if it’s sent between 9am and 6pm, otherwise we’ll reply the following day
+- on weekends or bank holidays, we'll reply to your message within one hour if it’s sent between 9am and 6pm, otherwise we’ll reply by 11am following day